Exercise-induced bronchoconstriction: Medication

 There is no evidence supporting different treatment for EIB in asthmatic athletes and nonathletes.
 The most common medication used is a beta agonist taken about 20 minutes before exercise.
+A meta-analysis estimated that beta-agonists reduce the decline in FEV1 by 90%.
 Some physicians prescribe inhaled anti-inflammatory mists such as corticosteroids or leukotriene antagonists, and mast cell stabilizers have also proven effective.

 In May 2013, the American Thoracic Society issued the first treatment guidelines for EIB, recommending use of "a short-acting β2-agonist before exercise in all patients with EIB.
 For patients who continue to have symptoms of EIB despite the administration of a short-acting β2-agonist before exercise, strong recommendations were made for a daily inhaled corticosteroid, a daily leukotriene receptor antagonist, or a mast cell stabilizing agent before exercise."

 There is conflicting information about the value of theophylline and other methylxanthines as prophylaxis against exercise-induced bronchoconstriction.

+In three small randomized trials, vitamin C administration on average halved the decline in FEV1 after exercise, but the practical importance of these findings is not clear.

 Research

 A crossover study compared oral montelukast with inhaled salmeterol, both given two hours before exercise, showing that the drugs had similar benefit.

-A meta-analysis of preliminary research indicated that vitamin C may be useful to relieve respiratory symptoms such as cough during exercise.

 Prevalence in athletes

 Olympic swimmers Tom Dolan, Amy Van Dyken, and Nancy Hogshead, Olympic track star Jackie Joyner-Kersee, baseball Hall of Famer Catfish Hunter, and American football player Jerome Bettis are among the many who have the condition.
-Tour de France winner Chris Froome reported that he suffers from the condition, after being spotted using a nasal inhaler during race.
+Tour de France winner Chris Froome reported that he has the condition, after being spotted using a nasal inhaler during race.
 Other athletes with EIB include racing cyclist Simon Yates, distance runner Paula Radcliffe and cross-country skier Marit Bjørgen.
 Research by sports scientist John Dickinson found that 70 percent of UK-based members of the British swimming team had some form of asthma, as did a third of cyclists, compared to a national asthma rate of eight to ten percent, whilst a study by the United States Olympic Committee in 2000 found that half of cross-country skiers had EIB.